 Near the end of the book, the authors describe the difference between correlation and causation and how difficult it is for us to separate the two.
 Causation means Event B is the direct result of Event A. Correlation means Event A and B are related, but one doesn’t necessarily cause the other to occur.

 As humans, we’re trained to look for patterns—in fact, our existence may rely on it.
 But often we take that training too far, seeing patterns where they don’t exist, or where we think they should exist.

 A famous example of correlation versus causation: when ice cream sales peak, so do the number of drowning deaths.
 But, of course, ice cream doesn’t cause drowning.
 These fact correlate—they trend in a similar fashion—but an all-important third factor, warm weather, is missing from the equation.

 HR Takeaway: When you look at a resume and see an ascending professional trajectory, can you always assume it was the candidate’s talents that led to their promotions?
 (As we all know, some people climb the ladder more because of their close relationship with their superiors than their competency.)
 Don’t be afraid to ask candidates how and why they rose in the ranks; their answers will tell you much more than a few carefully-crafted bullet points will.

 Anyway, that’s the book in a nutshell.
-To dive in deeper, check it out at your local library, or buy it at Alibri, Amazon, or Half-Price Books.
+To dive in deeper, check it out at your local library, or buy it at Alibri, or Amazon.
 Follow Christopher Chabris here on Twitter and LinkedIn.
 Follow Daniel Simons here on Twitter.
 And look for another book review next month!